 An Alternative and Preferable Traffic Scenario

 Beginning in the urban centres of today and increasingly so in those of tomorrow, urban infrastructure will make cities, towns, down to villages, and everything between and connecting them a lot smarter and also highly responsive.
-Streets will measure pressure and weight of vessels on them, they will sense temperature, humidity and motion, they can generate needed energy and act as information displays.
-Cameras, radar and lidar systems and advanced traffic lights at crossings or other critical spots help predicting vehicles’ and other traffic participants’ behaviours and cover blind spots.
+Streets will probably increasingly measure pressure and weight of vessels on them, they might sense temperature, humidity and motion, generate energy for and act as information displays.
+Cameras, radar and lidar systems and advanced traffic lights at crossings or other critical spots could help predicting vehicles’ and other traffic participants’ behaviours and cover blind spots.

-There are growing satellite constellations of various sizes in Earth’s orbits which track the weather, establish communication streams, provide navigation data and via remote sensing guarantee an extensive while impressively detailed overview, with improving resolutions and increasingly also in real-time.
-And last but not least, vehicles themselves add their own sensory data, they communicate with each other (“V2V”) and with the infrastructure around (“V2X”).
+There are growing satellite constellations of various sizes in Earth’s orbits which track the weather, establish communication streams, provide navigation data and via remote sensing guarantee an extensive while impressively detailed overview, with improving resolutions and even in real-time.
+Last but not least, vehicles themselves add their own sensory data, they communicate with each other (“V2V”) and with the infrastructure around (“V2X”).

-Everything interconnected in an overall traffic network will assure that each and every road user will be seen and taken into account at any given time, as well as in every light and weather situation, without the need of touching any privacy issues, when done right.
+Everything being continuously interconnected would assure that each and every road user could be seen and taken into account at any given time, as well as in every light and weather situation, without the necessity of touching any privacy issues, when done right.
 A system like this would have learned about the possibility of people or animals crossing the street long before any vehicle even got close.
-Every single vessel would be informed way ahead of actual decisions having to be made about different response options that avoid accidents, harm, and damages of any kind.
+Every single vessel would be informed way ahead of actual decisions having to be made and about different response options that helped avoid accidents, harm, and damages of any kind.